phillmill/pullrefresh/README.md

-# Pull to refresh
+# jQuery pull to refresh

 A very simple, lightweight jQuery plugin to "pull to refresh".
+Can be very useful in phonegap or cordova applications.

 <h2>Usage</h2>